The-Brains/Ideas/Business/Software-engineer-union.md

 ## Use cases

 Few ideas:
-* Make sure that all software engineers get free 100% helath insurrance, vision covers
+* Make sure that all software engineers get free 100% health insurrance, vision covers
 * Make sure that all software engineers get opportunities to improve and learn more

 * We could have a platform working as a DAO where every member can vote on the next goals.